 On his third attempt, I got involved.
 As he approached Linda from behind, I stepped directly in front of him.
 He stopped.
 I smiled.
-I told him in a calm voice that these girls were here to have a good time with each other.
-I explained that they already had boyfriends and were not interested in meeting new guys tonight.
+I explained in a calm voice that these girls were here to have a good time with each other and were not interested in meeting new guys tonight.

 I continued in a measured tone, “They want to dance by themselves.
 They all have boyfriends already.
 They don’t want to dance with you.
 Don’t feel bad about it, they don’t even want to dance with me.
 Now from what I’ve seen, you are getting some bad advice from your wingman standing over there.
 I suggest you go back to him, take him into the bathroom stall, and let him give you a handjob, because I don’t want to see you back here again.”